v-spassky/aihelp/README.md

 # `aihelp`

-This is my own convenience tool for getting help from AI on the command line.
+A convenience tool for getting help from AI on the command line.

 It uses the [OpenAI API](https://platform.openai.com/docs/api-reference/making-requests) to get suggestions for the last command you ran.